evacperez/final-project-ba3/README.md

 **How does each continent rank when comparing expected years of schooling rates?**

-**How do male and female expected years of schooling rates compare over the years for individual countries with data available?**
+**How do male and female expected years of schooling rates compare over the years for individual countries?**

-**When using the UN’s categorization of developed and developing nations, do developing nations have a lower expected years of schooling rate compared to developed nations, and if so, by how much of a gap?**
+**When using the UN’s categorization of developed and developing nations, do developing nations have a lower expected years of schooling rate compared to developed nations, and if so, does the gap decrease over time?**

 Our main page looks as follows: